Ifechi22/Ifechi22/README.md

 - 🙋🏽‍♀️ Hi there
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m skilled Excel, SQL, Power BI and python
+- 🌱 I’m skilled in Excel, SQL, Power BI and python
 - 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me utosutonia@gmail.com